paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 ## Overview

 This repository contains an analysis examining the relationship between the concentration of a chemical compound, ADDF19, and blood serum levels of Immunoglobulin IgG1 in mice.
-This project is part of a Linear Model course assignment.

 ## Objective